tartley/gloopy/README.md

 # License

-Gloopy is released under the terms specified in LICENSE.txt.
+Gloopy is released under the terms of the New BSD, as specified in LICENSE.txt.

 # Status & Known Issues

 It works for me, but has not been used on any real projects.
-The API is a mess and may change substantially in later releases.
+The API is a mess, as is much of the code, and may change substantially in later releases.

 No issue tracker is currently maintained, but the major shortfalls as I percieve them are: